openedx/openedx-filters/docs/concepts/openedx-filters.rst

 An Open edX Filter is a pipeline mechanism that executes a series of functions when configured.
 Each function receives input arguments, which are data used by the process in execution, and returns the same arguments, possibly modified.
 Given this design, filters can modify the application flow according to the specified configuration, altering or adding new behaviors during execution time.

-The pipeline mechanism is implemented by what's known as :term:`filter tooling<Filter Tooling>`, which provides the necessary tools to fulfill the Open edX Filters requirements, such as ordered execution, configurability, interchangeable functions, argument definition, and cumulative behavior.
-This enables filters to modify the flow of the application dynamically during runtime based on predefined business logic or conditions.
-We refer to the pipeline mechanism as the **Pipeline Tooling** throughout this document.

 How do Open edX Filters work?
 -----------------------------

 Open edX Filters are implemented using an accumulative pipeline mechanism, which executes a series of functions in a specific order.
 Each function in the pipeline receives the output of the previous function as input, allowing developers to build complex processing logic by chaining multiple functions together.
 The pipeline ensures that the order of execution is maintained and that the result of a previous function is available to the current one in the form of a pipeline.

+This pipeline mechanism is implemented by the `OpenEdxPublicFilter`_ class , which provides the necessary tools to fulfill the Open edX Filters requirements mentioned previously, such as ordered execution, configurability, interchangeable functions, argument definition, and cumulative behavior.
+This enables filters to modify the flow of the application dynamically during runtime based on predefined business logic or conditions.

 In this diagram, we illustrate the workflow of Open edX Filters:

 .. image:: ../_images/openedx-filters-workflow.png
    :alt: Open edX Filters Workflow